Teufelauto/pico-telemetry/README.md

 These libraries are required in the pico's lib folder:
  * UBX_PICO.py file created in this repository for certain communications with the M8C gps module
  * [microPython driver sdcard.py](https://github.com/micropython/micropython/tree/master/drivers/sdcard)
  * [ozzmaker's IMU_I2C.py](https://github.com/ozzmaker/BerryIMU/tree/master/PicoMicroPython) and [LSM6DSL.py](https://github.com/ozzmaker/BerryIMU/tree/master/PicoMicroPython) required to communicate with the IMU.
+IMU_I2C.py must be modified to specify the correct pins on your Pico, as the functionality to change it programatically was not included in the driver.

-One of the following:
+   And one of the following:
  * [Peter Hinch's as_GPS.py](https://github.com/peterhinch/micropython-async/tree/master/v3/as_drivers/as_GPS) for the async version.
  * [Calvin McCoy's micropyGPS.py](https://github.com/inmcm/micropyGPS) if choosing the non-async version.
 Version to be depreciated due to performance issues without async.
 ## UBX_PICO.py